DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 With all this said, though, we know the player is going to play how they want.
 These are just how we are intending the design to be.

 The player has the opportunity to get a new weapon in each level.

 - The player can only have 1 weapon at a time.
 - The player is forced to pick up the pistol in the 1st level.
 - In the second level, the SMG is introduced and they have the option to pick it up.
 - The third level has the shotgun.
 - In the 2nd and 3rd level, we will have areas where the player can choose to use a previous weapon.
 	- Maybe include this as a part of the dealer's shop?
-It makes sense for a dealer to have
+It makes sense for a dealer to have weapons.

 ## Powers